from the archive, 2017

 Alternative beliefs may be regarded as embodying portions of the truth; as approaching truth to greater or lesser degree; perhaps a forerunner to or a degeneration from one’s own belief.
 Inclusivism does not want to “throw the baby out with the bath water”, as it were, and seeks to work with and strengthen the elements of common truth between the belief systems.

-Christians often speak of the Jewish covenants prefiguring their own.
-The Old Testament is included with the New Testament in their version of the Bible, which displays an inclusivist interfaith attitude - at least towards Judaism.
+Christians speak of covenants prefiguring their own from the Old Testament.
+This may reflect an inclusivist attitude towards a shared Jewish-Christian heritage.
 Mainstream Muslims adopt an inclusivist attitude towards other “religions of the Book”, that is, Judaism and Christianity.
 In their respective ways, Sikhs and Baha’is include the truths of previous faiths from which they believe they have developed as subsequent revelations.

-To be inclusivist, or under the influence of this orientation, confers a kind of interfaith conservatism.
+To be inclusivist, or under the influence of this orientation, confers a kind of interfaith conservation.
 Whereas exclusivism emphasises difference, inclusivism emphasises sameness, continuity and the common heritage.
-There may be a latent sense of superiority in the inclusivist perspective, which occasionally becomes the target of criticism, as when Hizb ut-Tahrir suspect the interfaith cause as being a covert attempt of Christianity to make converts among other faiths.
+There may be a latent sense of condescension in the inclusivist perspective, which occasionally becomes the target of criticism, as when Hizb ut-Tahrir suspects the interfaith cause as being a covert attempt of Christianity to make converts among other faiths.
 Whilst interfaith work is distinct from practising any particular faith, the ultimate purpose of inclusivism is to draw people towards the fullest truth possible.
-In order to draw, one must be prepared to be drawn.
+It is all right to think you may be holding more of the truth, as long as you respect others' right to think they are holding more.

-(iii) Relativism is the attitude that there is only ‘my truth’ and ‘your truth’, ‘our truth’ and ‘their truth’, but there are no absolutes.
+(iii) Relativism is the perspective that every truth claim is reducible to ‘my truth’ and ‘your truth’, ‘our truth’ and ‘their truth’.

 (iv) Universalism is the perspective that lays claim to an absolute truth applicable to all.

-When exclusivism and/or relativism is exaggerated, societies become anarchic, civil strife abounds, and legal and moral standards suffer.
-When inclusivism and/or universalism is exaggerated, societies become oppressive, stifling dissent, with elites imposing a politico-religious correctness that permits no ideological “elbow room”.
-The trade-offs, compromises and balances need to be in our awareness when conducting interfaith dialogue.
+fake exclusivism and/or relativism is exaggerated when communities and societies are deeply polarised and anarchic.
+Fake inclusivism and/or universalism is exaggerated when societies become oppressive, stifling dissent, with elites imposing a politico-religious correctness that permits no ideological “elbow room”.